mashtheweb/mashtheweb.github.com/index.md

 </p>
 ## Some Posts

-This blog contains some posts as a starter for some blog data.
+This blog contains some posts as starters!

 Here's the sample "posts".